70 London Road,

 Built for Herbert Alfred Yapp, it was originally intended to be the first of his small chain of Forum Cinema’s in the Wyanbee circuit, but it opened as the Morden Cinema on 7th December 1932 with Gracie Fields in “Looking on the Bright Side”.
 Like the later Forum Cinema’s of the Wyanbee circuit in Fulham Road, Kentish Town and Ealing, it was designed by architects J. Stanley Beard & A. D. Clare.
-The Morden Cinema was equipped with a Compton 3Manual/8Rank organ, which was the first Compton organ to be fitted with an illuminated console.
+The Morden Cinema was equipped with a Compton 3Manual/8Rank organ, which was the second Compton organ to be fitted with an illuminated console.
 The console was on a lift in the orchestra pit and was opened by organist Henry Wingfield.
 The cinema was equipped with a small stage, which had enough space for variety acts, and there were two dressing rooms.
-The Morden Cinema also boasted a cafe and a large free car park at the rear which held 300 cars.
+The Morden Cinema also boasted a café and a large free car park at the rear which held 300 cars.

 In October 1935, it was sold to the Oscar Deutsch chain of Odeon Theatres Ltd., and re-named Odeon.